 Kate Tait

-All I can say is that Cameron Homes is a responsible builder, and we are guided by the NHBC and by all of the regulations and regulators.
+“All I can say is that Cameron Homes is a responsible builder, and we are guided by the NHBC and by all of the regulations and regulators.
 Cameron Homes is a responsible builder and if we find any contamination then we will deal with it in a responsible manner.

 Member of the public the said that the asbestos physically disappeared, and the builder then went bankrupt 2 days before he retired, and the only place that the asbestos that was from the barn has disappeared and could very possibly be in that field.